Augustana Wrestling Camps

-In 12 of his 14 season as head coach at Augustana, Jason Reitmeier has had at least one wrestler earn All-America honors and has tutored four individual national champions.
+In 15 of his 16 seasons as head coach, Augustana alum, Jason Reitmeier has had at least one wrestler earn All-America honors (50 overall) and has tutored four individual national champions.

-Jason led the Viking program to a ninth place finish in the NCAA Super Region 3 tournament held in Sioux Falls.
-Amo was the only athlete to advance to the national championship after winning the 184 pound weight class.
+In the 2015-16 season, Reitmeier led his team to its second-consecutive 18-win season.
+The Vikings finished fourth in the NSIC and ninth in the NCAA Super Region 3 Tournament.
+Aero Amo advanced to the national championship after winning the 184 pound weight class.
 At the national championships Amo went 1-2, winning his first match of the tournament.

 Lensing capped an outstanding season in 2012 by winning the Elite 89 Award sponsored by the NCAA.
 The Elite 89 salutes a student-athlete with the highest cumulative grade-point-average participating in the finals site for each of the NCAA’s 89 championships.

 The 2004-05 season saw the Vikings win a school-record 14 dual matches and earn runner-up honors at the prestigious Cliff Keen National Duals.
-During the campaign the Vikings advanced to No. 1 in the nation, a historic first for the program.
+During the campaign the Vikings were ranked No. 1 for the first time in program history.
 Augustana took first at the combined NCC/North Regional Tournament, securing the program’s first league championship since 1981.

 He graduated from Augustana in 1997 and served six seasons as a Viking assistant coach before receiving the appointment as head coach.

-Reitmeier and his wife, Stacy, are the parents of two children – Wyatt, 14, and Josie, 10.
+Reitmeier and his wife, Stacy, are the parents of two children – Wyatt and Josie.
 Stacy also graduated from Augustana in 1997.